ShadwLink/shadwlink.github.io/_posts/2026-03-28-the-trilogy-godot-edition-part-5-map-loading.md

 The result (no this didn't magically fix our missing textures):
 ![Golf bushes rotated](/assets/images/the-trilogy-godot-edition/map-golf-post-rotation.png)

-That's for this post, in the next one we'll also load collision so we don't fall through the map.
+That's it for this post, in the next one we'll also load collision so we don't fall through the map.